On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 We need to understand what desert conditions mean in terms of trees.
 Very few trees can grow under desert conditions.
 Deserts are largely treeless landscapes.
 Those areas that receive slightly more precipitation, are considered semi-arid.
 The number of tree species and the stand densities found within them increase with the amount of precipitation, especially when received in and around the summer growing season.
 A locally native tree, by definition, is one that can survive on its ‘own’, long term, on 10” or less of precipitation, over the year.
 Our one native is the Western Juniper, Juniperus occidentalis, and it is being ‘demonized’.
 There is no shade tree, grown by NW nurseries, grown anywhere, that can grow here without a long term commitment to significant levels of supplemental water over the entire life of the tree.
 There are no Maple, Ash, Birch or other commonly planted broadleaved shade tree, that meet this survival requirement.
 Such shade trees are a luxury item here, They require the regular application of a very limited resource, water.
 Yes, shade trees provide cooling shade and make the landscape more comfortable for us, but doing this broadly across the landscape, borrows dangerously from our groundwater and rivers.
 So, what do we do?

 Compared to most forest regions in North America, the Intermountain West has limited overstory tree diversity; many of the different forest zones have less than three different overstory species.
 Forests and woodlands east of the Mississippi were, historically, very diverse, with multiple broadleaved, deciduous tree species, occurring with or without a variety of conifers, and far wetter over the summer months.
 From these forests come many of our commonly available shade trees offered to us in the arid Western states.
 In contrast forest zones, from lower to upper elevations in the Intermountain West, include those where Western Juniper stands alone above a grasslands with a limited scattering of shrubs; Pinyon-Juniper woodlands; Ponderosa Pine, Douglas-fir, Lodgepole Pine, Spruce-Fir, and high elevation 5-needle Pines, with few co-dominants.
 The largest of all our native plant communities, regionally, is the so called, Sagebrush Sea, which in its several species dominates, about 175 million acres, making it the largest contiguous ecosystem in the continental United States, one-third of the land mass of the lower 48 states.
 Across its broad range it receives between 5″ and 40″ of precipitation, much of it as snow in its higher elevations, where the Sagebrush shares space with several Oak, Pine and Juniper species.
 The more precipitation, the more water dependent trees are found at higher elevations with the omnipresent Sagebrush.
 In eastern Oregon these higher elevations receive 15”- 30” and more rain and snowfall equivalent.
 Snow pack melts over time keeping their root zones more uniformly moist.
-These higher elevations are also cooler and having a shorter growing season.
+These higher elevations are also cooler in summer and have shorter growing seasons.
 All of these factors lower the potential water deficit trees there might otherwise suffer.
 Including ‘alpine’ trees in desert conditions increases their demand for water with our longer, drier and warmer growing season.
 Again, more must be considered than the extremes of cold weather.
-Winter cold often isn’t the limiting factor…water is.
+Winter cold often isn’t the limiting factor in the West…water is.

 Obviously, cold hardiness is a factor in our choice.
 Climate and its particular patterns, all must be considered.
 When any system is subject to multiple variables, choices become much more complex.
 Choosing high elevation conifers will not be ‘automatic’.
 Mountain Hemlock, Sub-alpine Fir, Whitebark Pine, while growing nearby in the higher Cascades, require more careful placement, tried experimentally, where desert extremes are more moderate, if at all, with a commitment to irrigating.
 Evergreens in general possess characteristics shared by many arid country natives.
 It gives some of them an advantage in shorter, more extreme, arid climates, but again is no guarantee of success.
-If this is to be a recommended list, its suggestions should be pretty ‘bullet-proof’ with minimal and consistent additional demands made of the property owner/landscape manager.
+If such trees are to be a recommended list, its suggestions should be pretty ‘bullet-proof’ with minimal and consistent additional demands made of the property owner/landscape manager.

 Because of how and where they grow most of these choices will require full or nearly full-sun locations.
 If we limit the list to those trees with semi-arid water requirements, then pick a range, either 15” or 20” to define it.
 Then those trees on the list could be listed with the amount of water that must be added to our normal average to maintain them in good health.
 A tree requiring 15” would need to be supplemented with about 6” of additional water annually over the growing season, indefinitely.
 If that number is 20” of annual precipitation, then we would need to supplement it with an additional 11”.
 Each tree on the list should include its supplemental level.
-They vary.

 Leave a comment